syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Trackball.md

 # Trackball in .NET MAUI Chart

-Trackball, allowing you to display the tooltip for the nearest data points closer to the point where you interact with the chart area.
-On mobile, long press on the chart to show the trackball, and drag the chart to change the position of the trackball continuously.
-Move the cursor over the chart area to display the trackball on the desktop.
+Trackball, which allows you to show the tooltip for the nearest data points when you interact with the chart area.
+On mobile, long press the chart to show the trackball, and drag the chart to change the trackball's location constantly.
+To display the trackball on the desktop, move the cursor over the chart area.

 ## Enable Trackball

-To enable the trackball in the chart, create an instance of the [ChartTrackballBehavior]() and set it to the [TrackballBehavior]() property.The following properties are used to show or hide the line and labels.
+To enable the trackball in the chart, create an instance of the [ChartTrackballBehavior]() and set it to the [TrackballBehavior]() property.
+The following properties are used to show or hide the line and tooltip.

 * [ShowMarkers](), of type `bool`, indicates the shows or hides trackball markers.
-The default value is true.
+The default value is `True`.
 * [ShowLine](), of type `bool`, indicates the shows or hides the trackball line.
-The default value is true.
+The default value is `True`.

 {% tabs %}